Remove Ads

 • spike2000 (pet name and year you got him)

 Those are just a few examples.
 In regards to "b smith", people often use real names as passwords, such as their own name.
 In other cases, they use their children's name and birth year (or their own if they don't have kids).
 Using personal things as a password is not a bad thing by itself.
 The issue comes from either people who know you, or what you disclose online.
-For example, lets say you know personally has decided to try and gain access to your accounts.
+For example, lets say someone you know personally has decided to try and gain access to your accounts.
 If your password is your name and birth year, it's going to be a very easy guess for that person because they know your info.

 The second part of that is people will reveal personal info online to others.
 Every day people reveal something personal online and they are fine.
 It only becomes an issue when someone wants to do harm to you.
 I will have a separate topic covering this.
 The solution to the problem of personal info online, and what prevents said problem in the first place, is having a complex password.